Remote Access and Support with ButConnect

 So ... as the “client”, be careful not to break your company's security policy by accident!
 Only give access to those agents you know and trust!

 And as the “agent”, act in a responsible manner!

-Apart from this default, instant mode, there is also a direct mode for connecting the remote network via your own or your customer's SSH server.
+Apart from the default, instant mode, there is also a direct mode for connecting to the remote network via your own or your customer's SSH server.

 Unlike others, it's not expensive.